-The only website this Privacy Notice applies to is the PCN website.
+The only website this Privacy Notice applies to is the Surgery's website.
 If you use a link to any other website from the Surgery's website then you will need to read their respective Privacy Notice.
 We take no responsibility (legal or otherwise) for the content of other websites.

-The PCN website uses cookies.
+The Surgery's website uses cookies.
 For more information on which cookies we use and how we use them, please see our Cookies Policy.